Plan your ride

 Leave the car at home and explore the Sunshine Coast via pedal power.
 The region offers a vast network of bicycle tracks allowing cyclists the freedom and safety to explore the region on pathways and dedicated roadside bicycle lanes.

 There are a number of cycle and pedestrian access points onto the campus.
 The Alumni Way bicycle and pedestrian path links the eastern and western accesses of the campus and a network of paths connects the University to Sippy Downs, Buderim and Mooloolaba.

-To plan your ride to USC Sunshine Coast campus, use Sunshine Coast Council's online maps to view current and planned pathways, for use by both cyclists and pedestrians.
+To plan your ride to UniSC Sunshine Coast campus, use Sunshine Coast Council's online maps to view current and planned pathways, for use by both cyclists and pedestrians.

 Please note that the map does not display on-road cycle lanes or markings.

-USC holds free bike clinics each semester for students and staff to learn how to maintain and repair their bikes.
-All clinics are held at the Brasserie Lawn and Courtyard, usually starting at 10am and finishing at 2pm.
+UniSC holds free bike clinics at the Sippy Downs campus each semester for students and staff to learn how to maintain and repair their bikes.
+The clinics are held in conjunction with Connect Week, Market Day and Ride2UniSC Day.

 Are you looking for a cycling buddy?
 Take the opportunity to network with other cyclists and join them on their rides.